 For a Canadian, pool time is a rarity in my life, so I soak in every minute of it by making the most of it and games just make it that much more of a blast.

-I know I’m gonna eat it for saying this, I love me some Bob Marley music as much as the next person.
+Ok, I might eat-it for saying this, I love me some Bob Marley music as much as the next person.

-He was a legend and I expect to hear his music in Jamaica, BUT! they really love to play his music, all day, every day, everywhere.
-It’s like listening to the same CD on loop 24/7- you start to go a little Marley mad…
+He was a legend and I expect to hear his music in Jamaica, BUT!
+On resorts, they really love to play his music, all day, every day, everywhere.
+Think of it like listening to the same CD on loop 24/7- you start to go a little Marley mad…

-It’s so refreshing to hear your own favorite tunes while taking in some of the most incredible views and moments of your trip.
+Talk about refreshing to hear your favorite tunes while taking in some of the most incredible views and moments of your trip.
 It’s a sweet perk to making your trip the best time ever.

 Aloe Vera Gel

 I can count off my hand, how many times per year the tops of my feet are exposed to sun.
 Southern sun is like nothing I’ve ever experienced.
-It’s hot and it’s a matter of time before you gonna burn baby!
+SOOOOO hot and it’s only a matter of time before you gonna burn baby!

 Pack the best suncreen, YES…!
 But GET OUT OF THE DAMN SUN every now and then.
 That’s the trick to not burning.
 Instead of sitting for hours in the sun (even when reapplying sunscreen) you may end-up a lobster by night.

-If you can quickly slather on some high quality, organic aloe vera gel, it’ll make a world of difference on healing and cooling down the sun damage.
-It’s a life saver for skin, a must for any trip down south.
+Quickly slather on some high quality, organic aloe vera gel, it’ll make a world of difference on healing and cooling down the sun damage.
+Truly, it’s a life saver for skin, a must for any trip down south.

 Water Shoes (especially if you plan on going to Dunns River Falls)

-You can buy a pair of water shoes on ebay (like I did for under $10USD) or major box stores (Target, Walmart…)
+You can buy a pair of water shoes on Amazon (like I did for under $15USD) or major box stores (Target, Walmart…)